NCHE Chess Network

 - What is the exact location of the Mid-Winter Day of Play/Tournament?
 Hillcrest Baptist Church, 9856 McNeil Road, Kernersville, NC.

 - Are there awards?
-A trophy will be awarded to first place winners in each category.
-Certificates will be given to 2nd and 3rd place winners.
+A trophy will be awarded to first, second and third place winners in each category.

 - How do I sign up?
 Submit the form below.